When Can Baby Face Forward In Car Seat?

 When can baby face forward in car seat?
 It is a common question many parents ask.
 The answer is simple: all you have to do is understand the growth of your baby and buy the seat accordingly.
 And of course, do not ignore the local norms.

-Yes, there are rules regarding when can baby face forward in car seat.
+Yes, there are rules regarding when can babies face forward in car seat.
 There are local rules to car seat age limits based on your area of residence.
 However, the American Academy of Pediatrics has an answer for you.

 Why Is A Rear-Facing Car Seat Safer Than Forward-Facing?